 - Michael Palmer, Institute of Marine Science: Groundfish growth response to climate variability in the Bering Sea

 - Christin Pruett, University of Alaska Museum: Global change and song sparrow populations in Alaska: an assessment of temporal and spatial changes using molecular markers

 - Tina Tin, Geophysical Institute: Using shipboard observations to monitor sea ice thickness distribution in seasonal ice zone

 - Katey Walter, Institute of Arctic Biology: Controls on methane flux from thermokarst in Northeast Siberia

 - Martin Wilmking, Forest Sciences: Climate change in the treeline ecotone in interior Alaska's national parks: are the trees really better off?

-Return to the student competition page.
+Return to the awardees page.